 Equipment¶

 The CPDF's standard inventory is dominated by late-Continental-Wars-era systems with selective modernisation funded principally by international-quarter hosting revenues.
-The country is not a major arms producer; the inventory is sourced principally from Volnia (land-warfare systems, small naval combatants), Choktovakia (heavy industrial systems), and Aegira (electronic systems, light naval combatants, and the modern fighter fleet).
+The principal foreign supplier is the Leipzisch Kaiserreich, supplemented by tranches from Arcadia (late-CW exports), Volnia (mechanized refurbishment and small naval combatants), and Aegira (modern small naval craft, electronic systems, and the modernised fighter fleet).

 |---|---|---|